-Starting in 2002, the Simon Wiesenthal Center has published an annual report to document the investigation and prosecution of Nazi war criminals worldwide as a public service designed to focus attention on the issue, chronicle its development, and encourage all the governments involved to maximize their efforts to bring as many unprosecuted Holocaust perpetrators as possible to justice.
-The date chosen for publicizing the primary findings of the report is Yom Ha-Shoa (Holocaust Remembrance Day) as designated by the State of Israel, which this past year was observed on April 21, 2020.
-In that respect, the Center has always believed that the prosecution of the perpetrators of the Holocaust is one of the most fitting means of commemorating those annihilated by the Nazis.
+Starting in 2002, the Simon Wiesenthal Center has published an annual report which documents the investigation and prosecution of Nazi war criminals worldwide as a public service designed to focus attention on the issue, chronicle its development, and encourage all the governments involved to maximize their efforts to bring as many unprosecuted Holocaust perpetrators as possible to justice.
+The Center has always believed that the prosecution of the perpetrators of the Holocaust is one of the most fitting means of commemorating those annihilated by the Nazis.
 Famed Nazi-hunter Simon Wiesenthal often emphasized his sense of personal obligation toward the victims of the Holocaust to do his utmost to maximize the number of Nazi war criminals forced to pay for their crimes.
 Needless to say, such trials also play an important role in educating the public about the Holocaust, preserving its memory and helping to combat Holocaust denial and distortion, contemporary anti-Semitism, racism, and xenophobia.

-The figures and statistics which appear in this report were primarily provided by the special agencies dealing with this issue in each country, not all of which were willing to provide all the pertinent data.
+The figures and statistics which appear in this report were provided by the governments which responded to our questionnaire, some of whom have special agencies dealing with this issue.
+The only exception was Germany, where the answers were provided by the individual Länder (provinces).
+In two cases (Canada and the United States), the governments refused to provide data on the number of new and ongoing investigations.
+Not all of these countries were willing to provide all the pertinent data.
 We have tried to the best of our ability to point to various problems and lacunae in the information supplied.

 The Center welcomes any information, comments and/or suggestions relating to the contents of the report, which can be mailed or faxed (972-2-563-1276) to our Jerusalem office or sent by email to swcjerus@netvision.net.il.
-This report in its entirety will be posted on our website www.operationlastchance.org
+This report in its entirety will be posted on our website www.swcjerusalem.org